Critical 1st steps that will determine your future are in the PSR.

 - V) Skills A significant functional impairment due to intellectual disabilities, neurological and/or remarkable social skills deficits such as Autism Spectrum Disorder, Obsessive Compulsive Disorder, Epilepsy, Alzheimer’s, Parkinson’s or Traumatic Brain Injuries (TBIs) to mention just a few.

-- VI) Stages A male inmate with a serious mental illness and a primary diagnostic of Borderline Personality Disorder, along with a history of unfavorable institutional adjustment.
+- VI) Stages A male inmate with a serious mental illness and a primary diagnosis of Borderline Personality Disorder, along with a history of unfavorable institutional adjustment.

 - VIIb) Sex Offender Residential Multiple sex crimes.